-Read about photographer Little Scottish One's adventure as she completes the Grand Tour of Scotland with our new travel pass.
+Read about photographer Little Scottish One's adventure as she completes the Scottish Grand Tour with our new travel pass.

 My journey began in Glasgow, Scotland’s biggest city which offers a blend of galleries, stunning architecture, shops and vibrant nightlife.
 I’m originally from Edinburgh and there’s a long running (but friendly) ‘love/hate’ relationship between the two cities.
 I have to admit though, it is one of the most exciting cities you’ll ever visit.
 Its position on the western part of Scotland makes it the perfect gateway to some of the best parts of the Scottish Highlands so it’s the ideal place to begin my Grand Tour.

 Arriving first into Inverness station, we dropped our luggage in the handy self-service lockers and made the short walk through the city, up towards Inverness Castle.
 We wanted to get the best view overlooking the city so headed up the Castle Viewpoint which offered uninterrupted 360-degree views of the Highland Capital and surrounding scenery.

 Whilst wandering through the Castle grounds, which also houses Inverness Sheriff Court (unfortunately isn’t open to the public) I spotted a little pub with a beer garden.
 With a few hours before our next train, we popped in to The Castle Tavern.
 As the sun was shining, it would’ve been rude not to, especially with its great views looking back over the castle.

 Before we knew it, we were heading back to the station.
 The next part of our trip would take us along The Kyle Line , one of Scotland’s six ‘Great Scenic Rail Journeys' and it did not disappoint.
 This is a beautiful train journey, the variety of scenery along the way is outstanding with pretty coastal views from Inverness to Dingwall, before heading inland towards Loch Garve with large dramatic mountains everywhere.
 We indulged in some deer spotting while the line descended through woodland to Strathcarron, before re-joining the coast and reaching our next destination, the picturesque village of Plockton.